hfm1026/SIM/README.md

 # Self-Iterative Model (SIM)
-Advancing RNA-Targeting Argonaute Discovery with Self-Iterative AI Model from Scarce Experimental Data

-Here we provide code to implement SIM for predicting RNA-targeting and room-temperature operating Agos.
+SIM: Discovery of Novel RNA-Targeting Argonautes by Self-Iterative Learning from Scarce Data Here we provide code to implement SIM for predicting RNA-targeting and room-temperature operating Agos.

 Please cite: